-Does a low dosage isotretinoin course which falls below the recommended total cumulative dosage increase the chance of a relapse?Eye & LASIK Acne & Scars
+Does a low dosage isotretinoin course which falls below the recommended total cumulative dosage increase the chance of a relapse?Eye Health Acne & Scars

 I was prescribed 10mg of acnotin thrice a week, then lowered to twice a week a few months after my acne went down.
 Total time on course was around 9 months.